manumonti/automations/README.md

 # Automations

-A repo to learn and test how GitHub Actions and other workflows works
+A repo to learn and test how GitHub Actions and other workflows works.

 - demo.yaml: basic example of workflow triggered when commits are pushed.
 It shows some logs.
 - manual-failure.yaml: worflow manually triggered with a boolean parameter input.
 If this input is